 6. Vitamin D and vitamin B12 tests

 Vitamins and weight loss?
 Let us tell you the results of a study.
-Researchers have found that our body has a switch to control the weight.
+Researchers have found that our body has a switch to control weight.

 The minute it reaches a set mark, it tries to maintain our body weight at that mark.

-So when you are deficient in this vitamin, our body thinks it is winter and starts piling on fat!
+So when you are deficient in this vitamin, your body thinks it is winter and starts piling on fat!
 Similarly, B-complex vitamins are important for the digestion and utilization of carbohydrates in the diet.